Denmark: Viking and Middle Ages

-From the 8th to the 10th century the wider Scandinavian region was the source of Vikings.
-They colonised, raided, and traded in all parts of Europe.
-The Danish Vikings were most active in the eastern and southern British Isles and Western Europe.
+From the 8th to the 10th century the population of the wider Scandinavian region was called Vikings by non-Scandinavians.
+While they mostly lived off agriculture, fishing and trade, they were excellent sailors and would travel as far as Iceland, Greenland and Canada.
+They traded in all parts of Europe, down to Constantinople and beyond, but would also raid local settlements and set up colonies in far-flung places.
+The Danish Vikings were most actively raiding the eastern and southern British Isles and Western Europe.
 They settled in parts of England (known as the Danelaw) under King Sweyn Forkbeard in 1013, and in France where Danes and Norwegians were allowed to settle in what would become Normandy in exchange of allegiance to Robert I of France with Rollo as first ruler.
 Some Anglo-Saxon pence of this period have been found in Denmark.

 Denmark was largely consolidated by the late 8th century and its rulers are consistently referred to in Frankish sources as kings (reges).
 Under the reign of Gudfred in 804 the Danish kingdom may have included all the lands of Jutland, Scania and the Danish islands, excluding Bornholm.